- The C8 Grand Sport made its debut at the 12 Hours of Sebring.

-- Like its predecessors, the C8 has premiered in Admiral Blue with white and red accents.
+- It wears Admiral Blue paint with black stripe and red accents.

 Chevrolet has remained tight-lipped about the long-expected C8 Corvette Grand Sport in recent months, but that hasn’t stopped the rumor mill from churning.
-Not long after a completely undisguised example was spied in the canyons, the new Grand Sport made an unexpected debut at the 12 Hours of Sebring.
+Not long after a completely undisguised example was spied in the canyons, the new Grand Sport made an unexpected debut, this time in a far less secretive setting at the 12 Hours of Sebring.

 The new car took to the track as part of a special parade lap alongside previous generations of the Corvette Grand Sport.
 It features a very familiar paint scheme, consisting of Admiral Blue paint with a prominent black racing stripe and red accents on the rear haunches.